I'm a graduate student in the Electrical Engineering Department

 interests are in the areas of image processing, computer

 vision, and artificial intelligence.
-My Ph.D. advisor is Daphne Koller from the Computer Science Department.
+My Ph.D. advisor was Daphne Koller from the Computer Science Department.
 For awhile at Stanford, I was

 supported by the Rambus Stanford Graduate Fellowship.